skiselkov/libelec/README.md

-libelec is written in C99, so you will want to make sure your compiler's C language mode is set to at least C99 (newer is ok, but ANSI C90, ISO C89 or K&R C are too old).
+libelec is written in C99, so you will want to make sure your compiler's C language mode is set to at least C99 (newer is ok, but ANSI C90, ISO C89 or K&R C are too old):

+- If using GCC or Clang using custom Makefiles or if you directly manipulate the compiler's arguments, add the `-std=c99` or `-std=c11` or `-std=c17` option to the compiler arguments.

+- If using GCC or Clang through CMake, set the `C_STANDARD_REQUIRED` target property to "99" or "11" or "17" (for C99 or C11 or C17 respectively).

+- If using Visual Studio, open your solution's configuration properties, navigate to "C/C++ > Language" and change the "C Language Standard" setting from "Default (Legacy MSVC)" to "ISO C11" or "ISO C17".

 You can also define the following optional compiler macros to fine-tune the libelec build:

 - `XPLANE` - if this macro is defined, libelec will depend on running inside of X-Plane and having the XPLM available.
 The benefit is that